 Elders deserve health and protection, and their families deserve the security provided by the knowledge that their loved ones are safe.
 When elderly individuals are in nursing homes and assisted living facilities, the signs of abuse may go unnoticed you don’t know what to look for.

 Below, you will find a list of some of the more common forms of elder abuse.
 While this may be difficult to read, the best approach to helping combat elder abuse is to be informed with the tools, resources, and knowledge necessary to make sure you or your loved one is receiving the best care.

 Health Neglect: Health neglect occurs when your loved one is not having their caretaking needs met.
 Some signs of neglect include visible malnutrition, dehydration, bed sores, and chronic kidney infections or bladder infections.

 Financial Exploitation: Financial exploitation occurs when caregivers or others close to the elderly individual seize an opportunity to steal a senior’s assets or improperly take control of their finances for their own monetary gain.
 Seniors may be more likely to become victims of financial exploitation when they are already in a vulnerable physical or psychiatric condition.

 Emotional Abuse: Emotional abuse includes any type of verbal abuse, along with actions that inflict emotional distress on a senior.
 Emotional abuse includes humiliation and threats, as well as intimidation tactics.

 Whether you are a family member looking out for a loved one or you are a senior yourself, it is important to know what to look for in assessing elder abuse.
 It is also important to know how and when to report suspected instances of elder abuse.
-Below is a list of signs to help you keep an eye out for elder abuse.
+Below is a list of signs to help you better spot abuse and neglect: